 Tech engineers are quitting large companies, in part, because they do not receive enough recognition and have a lot of responsibilities for their project’s success.

-No possibility for growth
+No Possibility for Growth

 Professionals who have the possibility to grow at their job are 15% more engaged in their workplace.
 The ability to grow is one of the core possibilities when it comes to preventing software engineers from quitting.
 94% of professionals say they are more likely to stay with an employer that allows them to grow and develop.
+Without access to meaningful career opportunities, engineers feel stagnant and begin seeking roles that offer better professional advancement.

-No feeling of impact
+No Feeling of Impact

 Almost every professional wants to feel they are making a difference, both in their company and in their industry.
 The feeling of futile effort and absence of impact can push tech professionals to quitting software engineering.

+They question their career choices, asking themselves, “Should I quit software engineering?”
 When it comes to tech, frequent monotonous tasks and the lack of room for creativity is what kills the feeling of impact and can cause fast burnout.

-Communication blocks
+Communication Blocks

 Effective communication can increase retention — that is a fact.
 Bad communication can become the reason tech professionals quit software engineering.
 The development process should work like a well-oiled machine, which is impossible without streamlined communication.
+When engineers are managing multiple projects without clear communication channels, tasks get misaligned, leading to frustration, delays, and dissatisfaction.

 The tech industry is rarely seen as a creative one, which is not exactly true.
 Staying on with the team and making every solution user-friendly takes creativity and inventiveness, especially when it comes to development and UI/UX design.